Telecommunication-Telemedia-Assessment/sophoappeal_appeal_prediction_dnn_transferlearning/README.md

 * all `retrain_XYZ.py` scripts are for the retraining of a specific DNN.
 * `check_results.ipynb` is a script to evaluate the prediction performance.
+* `deeper_retrain_inception_v3.py` is a variant of the retraining script to also consider more layers of the Inception V3 model.

 ## Acknowledgments